Mérida’s Coastline Is So Beautiful, You’ll Forget Cancún Exists

 Pig beach

-Right between Progreso and Chelem, in Yucalpeten you will find a tiny beach which is not very crowded and is very well kept and clean and it’s home to cute Vietnamese pigs that have been rescued and now kept clean and healthy right at the entrance of the beach.
+Right between Progreso and Chelem, in Yucalpeten, you will find a tiny beach which is not very crowded and is very well kept and clean, and it’s home to cute Vietnamese pigs that have been rescued and now kept clean and healthy right at the entrance of the beach.
 You can go and cuddle them if you want.
 They are the cutest thing.

-The beach is a good option too but keep in mind there is no restaurant or any facilities.
+The beach is a good option too, but keep in mind there is no restaurant or any facilities.

 El Cuyo

-El Cuyo is the farthest south among all the gulf of Mexico beaches in Yucatan, but I thought it’s worth mentioning in case you have a couple of days to spare, I believe it’s worth visiting.
-It is one of the best beaches in Yucatan but I will tell you more about it further on in this post.
+El Cuyo is the farthest south among all the Gulf of Mexico beaches in Yucatan, but I thought it’s worth mentioning in case you have a couple of days to spare.
+I believe it’s worth visiting.
+It is one of the best beaches in Yucatan, but I will tell you more about it further on in this post.

-Useful facts about the Merida beaches
+Helpful facts about the Mérida beaches

-Merida Beaches Map
+Mérida Beaches Map

 So the list below reflects a chronological order that you can also follow on the map.